 - Thursday – The sick, their families, NHS staff & Care Workers

-- Sunday – For the intentions of all our parishioners
+- Sunday: 10.30 in St. Patrick’s Church – For the intentions of all our parishioners – booking is necessary

-As you are unable to celebrate Mass with him in Church, you may wish to make this act of spiritual communion:
+When you are unable to celebrate Mass with me in Church, you may wish to make this act of spiritual communion:

 Lord Jesus, I believe that you are present in the most Blessed Sacrament.
 I love you above all things and I desire to receive you into my soul.
 Since I cannot now receive you sacramentally, come at least spiritually into my heart.
 I embrace you as if you were already there and unite myself wholly to you.
 Never permit me to be separated from you.
 Amen.

 In case you are not aware, a parish priest is obliged to celebrate Mass for the “Intentions of the Parishioners” every Sunday or Holyday, which prevents him from fulfilling personal intentions on those occasions.

 - all our parishioners who are sick, housebound or in hospital

 - all those near and dear to us whose memories we cherish at this time Paul Hughes and,

 - Canon Michael McCoy and Jim Connolly who have died.
 “Receive Lord into tranquillity and peace the souls of your servants whom you have called from this life.
 May they be taken up into glory with your Son in whose great mystery of love we are all united.
 Amen.”

 Lord Jesus, who healed the sick and gave them new life, be with doctors, nurses and carers, as they act as agents of your healing touch.
 In desperate times, keep them strong yet loving; and when their work is done, be with them in their weariness and in their tears.
 Amen.